Belkonar/book/draft/01-basics/02-language-choice.md

 It's possible to work with large python applications safely, but it's very difficult.
 Most companies do not use python for application development.

+**Note:** Astute observers will note that I didn't include a suggestion for web development.
+This is because at minimum you need to understand HTML, CSS, and JavaScript.
+There isn't really a way around it, and most web development is significantly more complicated.
+Hence I don't recommend you start with it without getting your feet wet.

 ### For Quality Engineers

 When I talk about Quality Engineers I mean specifically those who use code to create automated (as in without a user) end to end or integration tests.
 Some organizations roll that into their application developers, some have it as a dedicated role (which I prefer), and some don't do it at all (the worst case scenario).